 It was Kuwahara’s top of the line, hand built bicycle and is built on an Ishiwata quad butted tube set and has been fitted with a Suntour drivetrain, vintage Blackburn racks, and is topped with a Brooks B17 Imperial demo saddle that I tested before their release.

-In the world of hand built bicycles there are but a hand full of builders who can be called masters and among those, Ron Cooper is regarded to be the best of them all and now, in his seventies, he continues to hand build bicycles in his shop in England.
+In the world of hand built bicycles there are but a hand full of builders who can be called masters and among those, Ron Cooper was regarded to be the best of them all.
+He passed away in December 2012 at the age of 80 and continued to work right until the time of his death.

 My custom built extra bike, called this to differentiate it from the commercial Extra cycle conversion which is a fine kit but I am a do it yourself kind of guy.